vanshbhardwaj99/Skill-Based-Endorsement-Relevance/README.md

 neo4jqueries.sql file is included in this repository at the path: src/main/resources/static/neo4jqueries.sql This contains a list of CQL(Cypher Query Language) as a mini sample dataset.
 Please execute these CQL in order to test the APIs.

-NOTE: The API body values have to be entered as per the This project mainly exposes 2 APIs:
+NOTE: The API body values have to be entered as per the ids provided in the neo4jqueries.sql file.

+This project mainly exposes 2 APIs:

 1) Post Endorsement API: Allows a reviewer to endorse a reviewee for a specific skill with a score, and returns a weighted relevance score considering the reviewee's and reviewer's profiles.